stfc/PSyclone/doc/developer_guide/coding-style.rst

 e.g. "expected a str but got an object of type 'blah'."

-In the event that code that is handling an exception then needs to raise a new exception, the `raise_from` routine provided by the `six` Python 2/3 interoperability package must be used.
+In the event that code that is handling an exception then needs to raise a new exception, the `raise XXX from YYY` form must be used.
 (This ensures that contextual information about the source of the error is retained.).
 For example::

-    import six
     try:
         something()
     except KeyError as err:
-        six.raise_from(InternalError("Useful message here"), err)
+        raise InternalError("Useful message here") from err

 .. _interface_description: